amitp-ai/Deep_Reinforcement_Learning/P3_Collab_Compete/Report.md

 In this environment, two agents control rackets to bounce a ball over a net.
 If an agent hits the ball over the net, it receives a reward of +0.1.
 If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
 Thus, the goal of each agent is to keep the ball in play.

 The observation space is 24-dimensional consisting of 8 variables corresponding to the position and velocity of the ball and racket.
 Each agent receives its own, local observation.
 Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.
+Each agent receives its own, local observation.
+Two continuous actions are available, corresponding to movement toward (or away from) the net, and jumping.

 The task is episodic, and in order to solve the environment, the agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
 Specifically, after each episode, all the rewards that each agent receives (without discounting) are added up to get a score for each agent.
 This yields 2 (potentially different) scores.
 The maximum of these 2 scores is then taken, and thus yielding a single score for each episode.